VladZheleznyak/GPS-Collector/README.md

 `POST` - Accepts GeoJSON point(s) to be inserted into a database table

 params: Array of GeoJSON Point objects or Geometry collection

+With the current implementation, only 65535 points per packet allowed.

 #### Array of GeoJSON Point objects